 And that is just the beginning… there is oh-so-much more!

-Together, let’s take an in-depth look at what a designer does and how we charge for these specialized services.
+Together, let’s take an in-depth look at what a luxury interior designer does and how we charge for these specialized services.
 In the next several sections, you’ll discover:

 - What really happens behind the scenes of a design project